EffectOrientedProgramming/book/Chapters/02_Introduction.md

 This point was reached far sooner than the owners imagined.

 For the past generation of languages, it made sense to focus on rapid development.
-It was the most pressing problem in that era.
+That was the most pressing problem.
 Although rapid development will always be important, we have reached a new era where *modification of existing systems* is paramount.

 It is expensive and impractical to rewrite a system that is overwhelmed with debt.
 The costs are numerous, especially because the business probably can’t run without the software:
-- You need programmers to maintain the existing software while the new software is developed.
+- You need programmers to maintain the existing software while the new system is developed.
   This means continuing to force in new features as it gets harder and harder.
   At the end, the software you’ve been working on is discarded and you might become redundant.
   None of this makes for a desirable job.